- 3.1. Encoded Text Areas

 - The searchability of the texts by means of a term-precise full text search, including comfortable, extended search options such as a multiple-token search that is able to make use of context parameters and exception rules.

-- A selective and orderely accessiblity of the texts, for instance with regards to authors, title keywords, publication dates, or publication places.
+- An accessibility of the texts based on enhanced selection functions, for instance with regards to authors, title keywords, publication dates, or publication places.